-- 5. For screw terminal blocks, install the transparent plastic finger safety cover. - 6.
-Connect pin 8 to the ground of the chassis.
+5. Connect pin 8 to the ground of the chassis with a braided cable.
 The ground terminal is used as the ground conductor for surge and transient suppression circuitry internal to the unit.

-7.6.
+8.6.
 Connecting Ground Wire for Safety Precautions